 Car is by far the easiest way to get to and around Caldwell.
 Caldwell is right off of Interstate Highway 77, about 24 miles south of Cambridge and 28 miles north of Marietta, Ohio.
 The nearest major city is Columbus Ohio, which is about 100 miles west.
 Cleveland is 140 miles to the north and Pittsburgh, Pennsylvania is 140 miles northeast.

-Caldwell’s Greyhound stop is not a full service terminal, which means you cannot purchase tickets there.
+Caldwell’s bus stop (16761 McConnelsville Rd.
+Caldwell, OH 43724) is not a full service terminal, which means you cannot purchase tickets there.
+It is just a large parking lot located near a travel center and fuel station.
 Tickets should be purchased online ahead of time, or at another full service terminal.

 Getting Around Noble County?